yanjustino/gherxunit/README.md

 ## GherXUnit Keywords

 ### Feature

-The `Feature` keyword is used to provide a high-level description of a software functionality and group related scenarios.
+The `Feature` keyword is used to provide a high-level description of a software feature and group related scenarios.

 ```csharp
 [Feature("Subscribers see different articles based on their subscription level")]